scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 Line Emission
 #############
-The most essential and actively developed portion of the ChiantiPy package is the :code:`ion` object.
+The most essential and actively developed portion of the ChiantiPy package is the :code:`ion` object which provides an interface to the data and associated calculations for each ion in the database.

 Continuum Emission
 ##################